 Absolutely.
 Counseling sessions are kept strictly confidential, with the exception of information indicating a danger to yourself or someone else.

-Students may call (415) 485-3258 or complete a request form in the Student Health Center.
+Students may call (415) 485-3258 or complete a request form in the Student Health Center or online via the Moodle Student Group.
 Appointments are available throughout the day, Monday through Friday, including some evenings.
 Appointments typically last 50 minutes.